romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

   .books.where({ booksCondition: '...' })
 ```

-Relation can be used in `.whereExists` (supported by all kinds of relations):
+The relation can be used in `.whereExists` (supported by all kinds of relations):

 ```ts
 // load books which have author